philippedc/ESP32-TTGO-T-Display-webradio-LW-MW-AM-broadcasted/README.md

 Here is a device to make old radios alive again!

+There are 2 versions:
+<V2 it is an all-in-one transmitter with an ESP32, for a very low pomer transmitter,
+>V2 it is a project with a separate modulator and amplifier.

+Below it is the first version, the simpliest version all-in-one.
+For the description of the >V2 see the according pdf file.

 <img width="880" height="542" alt="AM transmitter diagram" src="https://github.com/user-attachments/assets/25f5cf2b-6bff-43a5-8cb5-dba886002823" />

 I wanted a very simple device, low energy, easy to use, that will AM transmit so that I can listen back my old radios.